New Year Special: 7 Financial Resolution for 2021

 Manage Your Debt and Improve Your Credit Score

 No, I am not talking about the home loan here as you know it has tax benefits.
-Organize your debt obligations and pay off the once that have the highest interest rates (credit card loans).
+Organize your debt obligations and pay off the ones that have the highest interest rates (credit card loans).
 In such a case, you can consider debt consolidation and refinance as a rescue option.

 If you owe more than you earn, then it's only sensible to sell your investments and use the capital to pay off your debt.
 Reducing the debt obligation can help you to improve your credit score.
 A healthy Credit score will make you eligible for low-interest loans in future.

 Open an Individual Retirement Account (IRA) Budget for the fun stuff

 You can open an individual retirement account with the help of your financial planner or accountant.
 You can make regular contributions to this account.

 It will ensure that you don't compromise with your lifestyle even after you retire.
 Compounding and tax advantage on your regular deposits can help you build a healthy retirement corpus.